fabianjkrueger/RestAI/notebooks/README.md

 - Same for Integrated data

-## `03-inference_flask_localhost.ipynb`
+## `03-inference_flask_docker.ipynb`

-- Examples of how the model can be queried when hosted locally.
+- Examples of how the model can be queried when hosted using flask and / or docker.